ashenBlade/pg_dphyp/README.md

 Idea is the same - 'right' edge will definitely not be subset if it has relations less than minimal from that tested hypernode.

 For example, if `right` hypernode is `1000`, then index obtained from `start_index` is `4`.

+### Connected subgraphs count

+Paper ["Adaptive Optimization of Very Large Join Queries"](https://db.in.tum.de/~radke/papers/hugejoins.pdf) gives good heuristic estimation for DPhyp applicability - decision should be based on graph complexity, not on amount of tables.
+This paper also gives function to calculate amount of connected subgraphs: `count_cc` (entrypoint) and `count_cc_rec` (recursive calculation).

+It can be used not only to check whether DPhyp running is pragmatic, but also gives amount of *total subgraphs in dptable*, so we can also use it.
+In extension this is controlled by 2 GUC `pg_dphyp.count_cc` (enable/disable) and `pg_dphyp.geqo_cc_threshold` (threshold after which GEQO is run).

+There is another observation - we can effectively count this amount, just because we found way before in [optimal neighborhood subset iteration](#optimal-neighborhood-subset-iteration).
+So calculation of this function is also effective.

 ## Known problems